The Last Bohemian in the Chelsea Hotel

 Writer and former head of Robinson Creative Services, an award-winning, multi-channel Direct Response agency with full digital capabilities for connecting brands to people in ways that inspire them to action.
 Services include strategy, P.R., branding, copy, design for such clients as American Express, Citibank, the Smithsonian, The New Yorker, NewsWeek, BusinessWeek, Conde Nast, the Danbury Mint, Visa Card, The Graduate Center of the City University and more.
 Jessica has been a contributing writer for Art & Auction Magazine, Art Forum, The Journal of Art, The Executive Female, Music Journal magazine and MetroSource.

-Her most recent feature story, TB-AIDS Then.
-Covid-19 Now, Linda Troeller creates pandemic-inspired art -- again, was published in Berkshire Fine Arts.
+TB-AIDS Then.
+Covid-19 Now, Linda Troeller creates pandemic-inspired art -- again, published in Berkshire Fine Arts.